Maxim-Kalbin/strategy/README.md

 ## Features

+#### StgContext
-StgContext - a container for dependencies, that must be provided to any Strategy, can contain a payload and can be created with timeout, after expiration of it Strategy will not be executed.
+Container for dependencies, that must be provided to any Strategy, can contain a payload and can be created with timeout, after expiration of it Strategy will not be executed.
+#### Strategy
-Strategy - a function, which will be executed after occurring event, that it can handle StrategyMixin - provides functionality to handle events with Strategies
+Function, which will be executed after occurring event, that it can handle
+#### StrategyMixin
+Provides functionality to handle events with Strategies

 ## Usage